 - Gifts that are accepted must have no restrictions attached.
-The director must be free to decide whether all or part of the gift should be integrated into the library collection, discarded, exchanged or sold.
-Acceptance of gifts offered the the Library must be approved by the Director, and when appropriate, by the Board of Trustees, with the same conditions listed above.
+The director must be free to decide whether all or part of the gift should be integrated into the library collection, discarded, exchanged, or sold.
+Acceptance of gifts offered the library must be approved by the director, and when appropriate, by the board of trustees, with the same conditions listed above.

 Exhibits and Displays

-- The scheduling of exhibits and/or displays is the sole responsibility of the Library and its staff.
-The selection and arrangement of the exhibit and/or display may be subject to approval of the Library and/or its Designee.
+- The scheduling of exhibits and/or displays is the sole responsibility of the library and its staff.
+The selection and arrangement of the exhibit and/or display may be subject to the approval of the library and/or its designee.

 - Individuals and/or organizations are responsible for hanging their own displays.

 - Exhibits shall be hung and removed in accordance with the dates and times specified on the Application Form.
-Failure to comply with such time frames may result in removal of the display by the Library staff.
-The Library assumes no responsibility for the items at any time.
+Failure to comply with such time frames may result in the removal of the display by the library staff.
+The library assumes no responsibility for the items at any time.

 Due to the increased cost of insurance, the Ruth Keeler Memorial Library is no longer able to provide insurance coverage for temporary exhibits.
-Therefore, the Library now requires that each exhibitor sign a Waiver/Release form, releasing the Library of liability for any damage, loss, theft or other injury.
+Therefore, the library now requires that each exhibitor sign a Waiver/Release form, releasing the library of liability for any damage, loss, theft, or other injuries.
 Each exhibitor should also obtain, or check whether his or her existing insurance already provides, whatever insurance protection he or she feels is appropriate.
 Please note: The sale of art on exhibit is subject to a commission to the Library of 20%.

 Library Sponsored and Co-Sponsored Events/Displays

-The following apply to events/displays either sponsored or co-sponsored by the Library:
+The following applies to events/displays either sponsored or co-sponsored by the library:

-- The Library reserves the right to request a percentage of profits from sales of exhibit or display materials.
+- The library reserves the right to request a percentage of profits from sales of an exhibit or display materials.

-- The Library reserves the right to allow admission fees and request a percentage of such fees.
+- The library reserves the right to allow admission fees and requests a percentage of such fees.

-- Authors and performers invited to appear at the Library who wish to sell their books, tapes, compact disks or other materials at said appearance may do so subject to an agreement that a specified percentage of the sales are to be donated to the Library pursuant to an arrangement made in advance by the Library or its designee.
-The applicant is solely responsible for collection and payment of sales tax, if applicable.
+- Authors and performers invited to appear at the library who wish to sell their books, tapes, compact disks or other materials at said appearance may do so subject to an agreement that a specified percentage of the sales are to be donated to the library pursuant to an arrangement made in advance by the library or its designee.
+The applicant is solely responsible for the collection and payment of sales tax, if applicable.